RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ### Mac

-On Mac just download Xcode from the Asset Store.
+On Mac just download Xcode from the App Store.
 This will automatically install the command line tools for you, including `g++`.
 Open up the terminal application ***after you install Xcode***.
 You can also use the [cd command](https://www.youtube.com/watch?v=DvwWJw6Ppns) to move the terminal to another folder.
 Move it to your `math_101` folder.

 Most people reading this article will be using a Windows machine.
 One Windows they use command prompt instead of Terminal.
 Later when reading, if you see "command prompt" just think Terminal instead.
 The rest of the steps are 99% the same, despite this difference.